johnoltman65/mass_contact/README.txt

 ultimately lead to a better module.

-With that in mind, and due to the fact that Drupal 7 now assumes everything is an HTML e-mail and converts it to plain text by default,  I'm using the Mime Mail module (http://drupal.org/project/mimemail) to send HTML e-mail and e-mail with attachments, rather than do that part myself.
-I'll still handle the basic plain text e-mails.
+With that in mind, and due to the fact that Drupal 7 now assumes everything is an HTML email and converts it to plain text by default,  I'm using the Mime Mail module (http://drupal.org/project/mimemail) to send HTML email and email with attachments, rather than do that part myself.
+I'll still handle the basic plain text email messages.

 TROUBLESHOOTING: